radford-nguyen/vimstuff/README.md

 folder `vimfiles` instead of `.vim`.
-The `vimrc` in this repo changes that location to `.vim` for you, but you must still source that `vimrc` because the installation still expects to use `~/.vimrc`.
+The `vimrc` in this repo changes that location to `.vim` for you, but you must still source that `vimrc` because the installation still expects to use `%HOME%/_vimrc`.
 Add this line to the top of that file:

-    source ~/vimrc
+    source $HOME/.vim/vimrc

+assuming that `$HOME` on your system is set appropriately.
-where `~` needs to expand to the Windows user directory, typically found at `%USERPROFILE%`
+(Otherwise, try the Windows user directory, typically found at `%USERPROFILE%`)

+> _vimrc is sometimes name .vimrc, depending on the install